Faith — What Is It and Where Does It Come From? —

 and changes people in ways that makes them do and say things that they would not normally do or say otherwise.
 I would disagree, however,

-that it is alcohol that is at fault for this apparent behavioral change.
-Alcohol does not make us behave bad, rather it strips away the
+that it is only the alcohol that is at fault for this apparent behavioral change.
+The problem is much deeper!
+Alcohol does not directly

-Apart from God, we all have a horrible and corrupted dark side, which has deep generational roots in the sinful nature.
-It's so embarrassing,
+all have a horrible and corrupted dark side, which has deep generational roots in the sinful nature.
+It's so embarrassing, that most

 Why Are We Responsible For Adam's Sin?

-At this point, it might be tempting to ask why we, hundreds of generations after the fall of Adam and Eve in the garden, are held responsible
+At this point, it might be tempting to ask why we, thousands of generations after the fall of Adam and Eve in the garden, are held responsible

 for their sin, or why their sinful action would effect us?
 After all, it was not us that sinned in the garden right?
 To